 Developing Your Hospital Reputation Management Strategy

-- Website.
 You need to create a website that is the ultimate resource for healthcare news, information, and advice in your community.
 You want it to be the first place patients go to learn about their health.

-- Blog.
 Do you have a blog?
 If not, it’s time to start one.
 You need to fill your blog with relevant, factual, and actionable information people can turn to.
 You want your blog to be a showcase for healthy living, disease management, and much more.

-- Reviews.
 Respond to negative views about your hospital.
 Show prospective patients you care and get to the bottom of problems to avoid them in the future.
 Whether the initial reviewer changes these reviews or not, people reading the reviews will see you’re making an effort.
 It matters.

-- Negative Review Removal.
 Sometimes, the strategy of addressing negative reviews directly does not result in the removal of these reviews.
 When this occurs, you may have to go to the review organization to request review removal.
 This is a process that takes time as each organization has different processes and requirements.
 However, it does work sometimes, making it worth the effort.

-Are you exhausted yet?
+Exhausted yet?
 Keep in mind that this is in addition to all the other responsibilities you have when operating a hospital.
 This is why many facilities hire professional hospital reputation management teams to handle this important task.

 The process of hospital reputation management is time-consuming and tiring.
-It is even more so when you have to add a learning curve for things like
+It is even more so when you have to add a learning curve for things like:

 - Writing quality content.